raravena80/zulia/rainwater/README.md

 [ 3, 2, 2, 5, 2, 1, 7 ]

-Solutions are in Go:
+Solutions are in Ruby:

 - rainwater.rb - Solution in Ruby.
-Run with: go run rainwater.rb
+Run with: ./rainwater.rb